CCurl/s3/README.md

 *** MEMORY ***
+        NOTES: - There are 3 memory areas in s3: CELL, CODE, and ABSOLUTE
+               - An address in CELL memory is an index into an array of LONGS.
+               - An address in BYTE memory is an index into an array of BYTES.
+               - An address in ABSOLUTE memory is an address in the system's memory.
+               - BYTE memory is used for CODE as well.
+Code starts at address 1.
+               - To get the last allocated CODE address, use 0@.
 @     (a--n)      Fetch CELL n from CELL address a
-!     (n a--)     Store CELL n to CELL address a c@    (a--b)      Fetch BYTE b from CODE address a c!    (b a--)     Store BYTE b to CODE address a w@    (a--w)      Fetch WORD w from CODE address a w!    (w a--)     Store WORD w to CODE address a m@    (a--b)      Fetch BYTE b from ABSOLUTE address a m!    (b a--)     Store BYTE b to ABSOLUTE address a
+!     (n a--)     Store CELL n to CELL address a c@    (a--b)      Fetch BYTE b from BYTE address a c!    (b a--)     Store BYTE b to BYTE address a w@    (a--w)      Fetch WORD w from BYTE address a w!    (w a--)     Store WORD w to BYTE address a m@    (a--b)      Fetch BYTE b from ABSOLUTE address a m!    (b a--)     Store BYTE b to ABSOLUTE address a